wasp-lang/wasp/web/docs/data-model/crud.md

 #### Using the CRUD operations in client code

-On the client, you import the CRUD operations from `wasp/client/crud`.
-The names of the imports are the same as the names of the operations.
+On the client, you import the CRUD operations from `wasp/client/crud` by import the `{crud name}` object.
 For example, if you have a CRUD called `Tasks`, you would import the operations like this:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">